 What Purnima Is - the 15th Tithi

 The word Purnima comes from the Sanskrit root पूर्ण (purna), meaning "full" or "complete."
-This root also underlies the philosophical idea of purnatva — the quality of wholeness or completion that is attributed to Brahman in the Isha Upanishad's famous opening verse: purnam adah, purnam idam, "that is whole, this is whole."
-Purnima is the lunar embodiment of that completeness — the one day each month when the Moon withholds nothing, pouring its full light without shadow or diminishment.
+This root also underlies the philosophical idea of purnatva - the quality of wholeness or completion that is attributed to Brahman in the Isha Upanishad's famous peace invocation: purnam adah, purnam idam, "that is whole, this is whole."
+Purnima is the lunar embodiment of that completeness - the one day each month when the Moon withholds nothing, pouring its full light without shadow or diminishment.

 Because each lunar month takes its name from the nakshatra in which the Moon is full - or, in the Amanta system, from the nakshatra near the full moon - each Purnima lands in a different part of the sky each time.
 Chaitra Purnima finds the Moon near Chitra or Vishakha nakshatras; Phalguna Purnima finds it near Purva Phalguni or Uttara Phalguni.
 The nakshatra the Moon occupies at full moon gives that Purnima its particular astrological texture, layered on top of the month's own presiding deity and energy.